picocms/picocms.github.io/_docs/config.md

 #### Nginx [Learn more…][NginxConfig]{:.learn-more}
 {:#nginx}

-If you're using Nginx, you can use the following configuration to enable URL rewriting (lines `5` to `8`) and denying access to Pico's internal files (lines `1` to `3`).
+If you're using Nginx, you can use the following config to enable URL rewriting (lines `5` to `8`) and denying access to Pico's internal files (lines `1` to `3`).
 You'll need to adjust the path (`/pico` on lines `1`, `2`, `5` and `7`) to match your installation directory.
 Additionally, you'll need to enable URL rewriting by setting `rewrite_url: true` in your `config/config.yml`.
-The Nginx configuration should provide the *bare minimum* you need for Pico.
+The Nginx config should provide the *bare minimum* you need for Pico.
 Nginx is a very extensive subject.
-If you have any trouble, please read through our [Nginx configuration docs][NginxConfig].
+If you have any trouble, please read through our [Nginx config docs][NginxConfig].
 For additional assistance, please refer to the ["Getting Help" section][GettingHelp] below.

 ```
 location ~ ^/pico/((config|content|vendor|composer\.(json|lock|phar))(/|$)|(.+/)?\.(?!well-known(/|$))) {